Breast reduction can help you achieve your desired silhouette and relieve pain.

-- Reduce the weight of heavy breasts which may be contributing to neck or back pain.
-Heavy breasts may also cause bra straps to dig into the shoulders.
+- Reduce the weight of large and heavy breasts which may be contributing to neck and shoulder pain, as well as back pain and other physical discomfort.

-- Skin irritations such as rashes/fungal infections beneath the breasts.
+- Skin irritations such as rashes/fungal infections which might occur beneath the breasts.

 - Clothing may be difficult to find that fits well.

 - Breasts that get in the way of your arms at the side Improve posture and ability to exercise.

 - A desire to achieve a more pleasing shape with a proportionate balance between breasts and body.